venediktov/CRUD/README.md

 # CRUD
-Restful web-service written in C++11  based on boost.ASIO and CRUD handlers
+Restful web-service library written in C++11  based on boost.ASIO and CRUD handlers

 ### REST handler with regex